 Note: A Daisy troop may participate in an overnight experience if the girls are ready.
 Brownie troops can participate up to two nights.
-For camp this differs: girls who have completed kindergarten may independently participate at day camp and in resident camp experiences lasting up to three nights.
+For camp this differs in the following way: girls who have completed kindergarten may independently participate at day camp and in resident camp experiences lasting up to three nights.
 Girls who have completed first grade may independently participate in resident camp experiences lasting four or more nights.

-Regional Trips (Juniors and older): Three or four nights camping or staying in a hotel, motel, or hostel within the girls' home region take girls up to a few hours away from home.
+Regional Trips (Juniors and older): Three or four nights camping or staying in a hotel, motel, hostel, or vacation rental within the girls' home region taking girls up to a few hours away from home.
 Keep it girl-led: girls plan key details of the trip such as activities, the budget, the route, and lodging.

-National trips (Cadettes and older): Travel anywhere in the country can often lasting a week or more.
+National trips (Cadettes and older): Travel anywhere in the country can last up to a week or more.
 Try to steer clear of ordinary recreational trips girls might take with their families and consider those that offer some educational component-such as incredible cities, historic sites, and museums around the country.
 Perhaps the girls want to plan a trip to some national parks as part of the Girl Scout Ranger program.
-Keep it girl-led: girls lead the entire planning process and might plan to add a community service or Take Action project.
+Keep it girl-led: girls lead the entire planning process and might plan to add a community service or Take-Action project.